davidtwilcox/clox/README.md

 ### Prerequisites

 None other than a working C compiler and C standard library for your system.
+The Unity test framework is included in the `3rdparty/unity` folder in the repo.

 ### Installation